-Figure A-27 shows the BEP versus E_b/N_0 performance of 5-Mbps PCM/FM with a multisymbol bit detector and with three different receivers/detectors.
-Note that an E_b/N_0 of about 9 dB is required to achieve a BEP of about 10^{-5} with the multi-symbol detector^{30,31} while an E_b/N_0 of about 12 to 14 dB is typically required to achieve a BEP of about 10^{-5} with typical FM demodulators and single-symbol detectors.
-These are typical detection performance numbers and will vary depending upon receiver/demodulator implementations and whether or not trellis demodulation is used.
+Figure A-28 shows the BEP versus E_b/N_0 performance of 5-Mbps PCM/FM with a multisymbol bit detector and with three different receivers/detectors.
+Note that an E_b/N_0 of about 9.5 dB is required to achieve a BEP of about 10^{-5} with the multi-symbol detector^{29, 30} while an E_b/N_0 of about 12 to 14 dB is typically required to achieve a BEP of about 10^{-5} with typical FM demodulators and single-symbol detectors.
 The PCM/FM modulation method is fairly insensitive to phase noise.

-Figure A-27.
-BEP vs. E_b/N0 Performance of 5-Mbps PCM/FM
+Figure A-28.
+BEP vs. Eb/N0 Performance of 5-Mbps PCM/FM with Multi-Symbol Bit Detector and Three Single-Symbol Receivers/Detectors

-A.11.
+A.12.
 Valid Center Frequencies Near Telemetry Band Edges

 The telemetry bands and associated frequency ranges identified in Table 2-1 identify the frequency limits for each band.
 Telemetry transmitters cannot be centered at the band edges due to obvious out-of-band emissions (OOBE).
 Bit rate to the transmitter and modulation scheme drive the amount of separation required between the center frequency and the band edge.
 To determine the amount of back-off required, the distance from the center of the spectral masks for each modulation scheme (see Subsection 2.3.6) to the intersection of the mask and the absolute limit of -25 dBm must be calculated.
-To illustrate this, see Figure A-28.
+To illustrate this, see Figure A-29.
 Using these calculations will assure that outside the specified telemetry bands no part of the modulated spectrum is over the absolute limit of -25 dBm.

-30 Osborne, W. P. and M. B. Luntz.
+29 Osborne, W. P. and M. B. Luntz.
 "Coherent and Noncoherent Detection of CPFSK," IEEE Transactions on Communications, August 1974.

-31 Mark Geoghegan.
-"Improving the Detection Efficiency of Conventional PCM/FM Telemetry by using a Multi-Symbol Demodulator."
-Proceedings of the 2000 International Telemetry Conference, Volume XXXVI, 675-682, San Diego CA, October 2000.
+30 Mark Geoghegan.
+"Improving the Detection Efficiency of Conventional PCM/FM Telemetry by using a Multi-Symbol Demodulator", Proceedings of the 2000 International Telemetry Conference, Volume XXXVI, 675-682, San Diego CA, October 2000.

-Figure A-28.
+Figure A-29.
 Spectral Masks at -25 dBm

 The mask is calculated for all the modulation schemes at a bit rate of 5 Mbps with transmitter output power assumed to be 10 W. This transmitter operating with PCM/FM as its modulation scheme requires a back-off from band edge of 9.98 MHz; since channelization in these bands is limited to 0.5-MHz steps, this value is rounded up to 10 MHz.
-This same transmitter operating with SOQPSK will require 4.67 MHz, rounded up to 5 MHz, of back-off from band edge.
+This same transmitter operating with SOQPSK/FQPSK will require 4.67 MHz, rounded up to 5 MHz, of back-off from band edge.
 Likewise, for ARTM-CPM the back-off is 3.54 MHz or 4 Mbps when rounded up.
-To further this example, if this was an L-band transmitter, viable carrier frequencies would be as specified in Table A-6.
+To further this example, if this was an L-band transmitter, viable carrier frequencies would be as specified in Table A-4.

-Table A-6.
+Table A-4.
 L-Band Frequency Range (10 W, 5 Mbps)

 Modulation Type Viable L-Band Frequency Range

 PCM/FM 1445-1515 MHz

-SOQPSK-TG 1440-1520 MHz
+SOQPSK/FQPSK 1440-1520 MHz

 ARTM CPM 1439-1521 MHz

 For a given modulation scheme and transmitter output power, as the bit rate increases, the amount of back-off from the band edge also increases.
-Figure A-29 illustrates this point.
+Figure A-30 illustrates this point.

-Figure A-29.
+Figure A-30.
 Bit Rate vs. Band Edge Back-off